SyphonArch/flash1dkmeans/README.md

 weights = np.random.random_sample(data.shape)
 k = 3

+# The optimized K-Means++ initialization and Lloyd's algorithm
 centroids, labels = kmeans_1d(
     data, k,
     sample_weights=weights,  # sample weights
     max_iter=100,  # maximum number of iterations
     random_state=42,  # random seed
 )

+# The faster two-cluster deterministic algorithm
+centroids, labels = kmeans_1d_two_clusters(
+    data,
+    sample_weights=weights,  # sample weights
+)
 ```

+#### Advanced Usage

+Optional arguments `is_sorted` can be set to `True` if the data is already sorted.
+Optional argument `return_cluster_borders` can be set to `True` to return the cluster borders (i.e. the indices where the clusters change) instead of the labels.
+Refer to the docstrings for more information.

 ### Even More Options
 The underlying Numba-accelerated function `numba_kmeans_1d_k_clusters` can be used directly for more control.